Our Research

 Does Louisiana have good online colleges and universities?

 Yes and no. Louisiana’s online degree programs are not particularly highly ranked, but they are affordable.
 While the programs are modestly ranked overall, there are nonetheless some universities that earn high rankings for specific online degrees, according to U.S. News & World Report.
-For instance, Loyola University New Orleans ranks No. 9 in the nation for Online Bachelor’s in Psychology; Louisiana State University–Baton Rouge ranks No. 37 for Online Master’s in Criminal Justice; and University of Louisiana at Lafayette ranks No. 26 for Online Master’s in Nursing.
+For instance, Loyola University New Orleans ranks No. 9 in the nation for Online Bachelor’s in Psychology programs, and University of Louisiana at Lafayette ranks No. 10 for Online Master’s in Nursing programs.
 At the community college level, Louisiana also offers extensive online course, certificate, and degree options.
-For example, South Louisiana Community College offers online, hybrid, and video-conferencing courses, along with three online associate degree programs.
+For example, South Louisiana Community College offers three online associate degree programs.

 Do online college credits in Louisiana cost more than in-person classes?

 The answer to this question depends on which college you attend.
-Some colleges offer discounted rates for online courses regardless of where you live, while others charge an additional fee for online courses to help cover the cost of software licenses, technical support, etc. Most online degree programs in Louisiana charge the same tuition for in-state and out-of-state students.
-That’s why an online program can be particularly affordable for out-of-state students.
-At the community college level, in-state students tend to pay less than out-of-state students.
+Some colleges offer discounted rates for online courses regardless of where you live, while others charge an additional fee for online courses to help cover the cost of software licenses, technical support, etc. Most online degree programs in Louisiana charge the same tuition for in-state and out-of-state students (though at the community college level, in-state students tend to pay less than out-of-state students).

 Why should you choose Louisiana for online higher education?

 Louisiana has decent online bachelor’s and graduate degree programs that stand out for their affordability.
-Certain programs are particularly highly ranked, such as Loyola University New Orleans’s Online Bachelor’s in Psychology and University of Louisiana at Lafayette’s Online Master’s in Nursing.
+Certain programs are particularly highly ranked, such as the aforementioned Online Bachelor’s in Psychology program at Loyola University New Orleans and Online Master’s in Nursing program at University of Louisiana at Lafayette.

 The Cost of Online College in Louisiana